 During the hottest, sunniest months of the summer, when bleaching is most likely to occur, the Conservancy coordinates a network of scientific divers from public agencies, universities and other non-governmental organizations spanning the region from the Dry Tortugas to the St. Lucie Inlet on Florida's east coast.
 More than 1,900 surveys have been completed since 2005.

 Data from these surveys allow scientists to zero in on which corals and reefs have been more or less resilient in years past by measuring coral species diversity, abundance, size and condition.
+The Florida Reef Resilience Program recently released its "Disturbance Response Monitoring Quick Look Report: Summer 2015," which provides an initial analysis of both the coral bleaching and disease that occurred along the Florida Reef Tract from the Dry Tortugas to Martin County from August through October, 2015.

 None of Florida’s reefs are immune to bleaching and coral diseases, the Conservancy’s analysis has shown.
 However, some areas with larger and more abundant corals also show low levels of bleaching and disease.
 This intensive scientific monitoring along the entire Florida reef tract points to opportunities for reef protection that can support sustainable uses like commercial and recreational fishing and diving tourism.